mlekhon/Project-5/README.md

 # Project-5
-T-20 World Cup 2022 Data Analysis
+Decoding the Dynamics of T20 World Cup 2022: Unveiling Strategic Insights and Stellar Performances